Buckram single spot white – White ambiance | Philips Hue | Philips Hue UK

 With a Philips Hue White ambiance Buckram spotlight in white, you get warm-to-cool white light for your daily routine.
 Adjust the spot to highlight the right corners of the room.
-Get instant control with the included Hue dimmer switch or Bluetooth or connect to a Hue Bridge for more features.
+Get instant control with Bluetooth or connect to a Hue Bridge to unlock more smart lighting features.

 Product highlights